FarzanehSa/salonOnlineAppointment-server/README.md

   - It runs through each of the files, in order, and executes them against the database.
   - Note: you will lose all newly created (test) data each time this is run, since the schema files will tend to `DROP` the tables and recreate them.

+## App Description

+This is an app for beauty salons where customers can browse the services offered, stylists they prefer and their availability, and book an appointment at any time they choose.
+The website suggest the closest available appointment incase the customer's chosen date is unavailable.
+Customers will have the ability to check their past and upcoming appointments.

+Admin will be able to control everything the website offers, from modifying services like prices and duration or even adding a new service, to adding new stylists and adjusting all stylists' working hours and skills if needed.
+Similar to the customers' side of the website, admin can see all the appointments booked including the customers' names and their info.

 ## Dependencies

 - Node 10.x or above